 Rules To Build A Basic Stock Portfolio

-Our contributing writer, Tim Parker, is a stock picker who’s built a basic stock portfolio.
+Our contributing writer, Tim Parker, is a part time stock picker who’s put together his own stock portfolio.
 Here, he explains his stock investing strategy.
-If you’re interested in The Digerati Life’s take on stock market investing, you can review this post on how to beat the average investor’s returns.

 Have you noticed what I have noticed?
 Maybe I’m in the minority but it seems that all the websites, financial news networks, and other financial media are quick to say that they cater to the part time or “retail” investor.
 In my experience they don’t.